Chile president defends democracy 50 years after coup ushered in brutal military dictatorship

 The military regime led by Pinochet violated human rights and brutally persecuted opponents, imprisoning and torturing thousands who were opposed to the regime.
 It Ieft a toll of 3,200 killed, including 1,469 disappeared.
 A half-century later, 297 have been convicted of crimes against humanity and 1,300 cases are ongoing.

-“It is crucial to clearly state that the coup d’état cannot be separated from what came afterward.
-Human-rights violations of Chilean men and women began right from the moment of the coup,” Boric said, adding later that, “It was a dictatorship until the end.”

-U.S. Special Presidential Advisor for the Americas Christopher J. Dodd was leading the U.S. government delegation to Chile, according to the State Department.
-The U.S. government backed the 1973 coup and the Chilean government is pushing Washingtont to declassify documents that could shed light on the era.
+Special Presidential Advisor for the Americas Christopher J. Dodd was leading the U.S. government delegation to Chile, according to the State Department.
+The U.S. government backed the 1973 coup and the Chilean government is pushing Washington to declassify documents that could shed light on the era.

+Matthew Miller, a State Department spokesperson, said that “the Biden administration has sought to be transparent about the U.S. role in this chapter of Chilean history,” noting that it has recently declassified documents from 1973.

+“We pay our deepest respects to the victims of the repression that followed,” Miller said.

-The date is marked by political polarization between the ruling party and the right-wing opposition, due to their disagreements about the roles they played in the coup.
-President Gabriel Boric described the atmosphere as “charged,” and former President Michelle Bachelet (2006-2010 and 2014-2028) called it “toxic.”
+The date in Chile is marked by political polarization between the ruling party and the right-wing opposition, due to their disagreements about the roles they played in the coup.
+Boric described the atmosphere as “charged,” and former President Michelle Bachelet (2006-2010 and 2014-2018) called it “toxic.”
 In Congress, lawmakers shouted at each other over the issue.

 Those divisions spilled into the streets over the weekend, when a peaceful protest by thousands of Chileans to remember those disappeared and killed by the dictatorship was marred by violence.
 A small group of masked individuals threw rocks at windows.